gladys0313/notification-timbre-transfer/code/readme.md

 - conduct timbre transfer for new input data using the trained model

 Audio_Style_Transfer_Objective_evaluation:
-- implement the two objective evaluation of melody preservation (pitch similarity and rhythm similarity)
+- implement the two objective evaluations of melody preservation (pitch similarity and rhythm similarity)